aardappel/lobster/lobster/docs/source/implementation.md

 `vmbase.h`), which is a union of all possible lobster types.
-If you specify specific types (such as `I` for `int`, `F` for `float`, `S` for `string`, `V` for `vector`, `C` for a `function` value, `R` for a `coroutine` and `A` for any type, lowercase of any of them for an optional value that will be `nil` if not specified) in the declaration, then the `Value` will already have been typechecked and guaranteed to be that type, such that you can directly access the component (e.g. `.ival`) of the union without checking the type.
+If you specify specific types (such as `I` for `int`, `F` for `float`, `S` for `string`, `V` for `vector`, `C` for a `function` value, `R` for a `coroutine` and `A` for any type in the declaration, then the `Value` will already have been typechecked and guaranteed to be that type, such that you can directly access the component (e.g. `.ival()`) without checking the type (you'll get an assert if you get this wrong).

 As you can see, even the help text is included in the declaration, so everything related to the function is in one location.

-Important is dealing with reference counting, all of your string/vector/coroutine arguments will have the proper reference count before your function is called, and if you're not returning this value, you need to decrement them when you're done with them (look for functions that use these types as an example).
+Important is dealing with reference counting, all of your string/vector/coroutine arguments will have the proper reference count before your function is called, and if you're not returning/reusing this value, you need to decrement them when you're done with them (look for functions that use these types as an example).
 If you fail to do this, the person writing Lobster code in your dialect will get memory leaks he can't fix.

 In designing your extension library, if you intend to add a lot of functions, it is a good idea to choose a small prefix (similar to `gl_` for all the graphics